-Figure 1.
+Figure 3.
 Structure of Munich Re and ERGO Group AG

 ERGO operates with a multi distribution channel approach and can rely on own extensive and country wide sales networks in Latvia, Estonia and Lithuania.
 ERGO maintained the sixth position in the Lithuanian and fifth position in the Baltic life insurance market.
-In health insurance market ERGO position is fifth in Lithuania and third position in Baltic.
+In health insurance market ERGO position is seventh and fourth position in Baltic.
 ERGO's material lines of business are Life insurance and Health Insurance.